MIT-Emerging-Talent/ET6-foundations-group-23/collaboration/retrospective.md

 - Conducting mandatory code reviews before merging changes into the main branch.

 - Writing modular and well-documented code to ease collaboration.

+- Actively engaging in discussions and project activities.

+- Collaborating more frequently and effectively.

 ## Lessons Learned